coLAB-UFF/data/README.md

 Commercial or private use of the data is not allowed.
 For this situation, please contact the owners to request authorization.
 Private and commercial use includes the publication, partially or in full, of the materials available in this repository, without prior authorization, in didactic or commercial books, audiovisual or any other work without the same license adopted for the data available in this repository.

-In omitted cases, prior consultation with those responsible is recommended, via email [colab@midia.uff.br](mailto:colab@midia.uff.br), for general guidance on the use of data.
+In omitted cases, prior consultation with those responsible is recommended, via email [`colab@midia.uff.br`](mailto:colab@midia.uff.br), for general guidance on the use of data.

 ## How to obtain other data